PEOPLE

 Michael Lau, Ph.D. in CS

-Michael is a recent MS Electrical Engineering graduate from Columbia University with an undergraduate degree in Computer Engineering from the University of Illinois at Urbana-Champaign.
+Michael is a first-year PhD student in Computer Science, and a recent MS Electrical Engineering graduate from Columbia University with an undergraduate degree in Computer Engineering from the University of Illinois at Urbana-Champaign.

 His interests lies in developing robust algorithms for healthcare applications.